 - Dinosaurs

-Combo is a theme seen in many competitive commander decks.
+Devoted combo is a theme seen in many more competitive commander decks.
 Most of these decks will try to assemble certain cards with specific effects to pull off the win.

 For example, Sliver Queen has an infinite combo with Mana Echoes.
-Once a sliver enters the battlefield with Sliver Queen out, at least 2 mana can be made.
-With that two mana, you can use Sliver Queen to make a 1/1 sliver and the process will repeat as many times as you want.
+Once a sliver enters the battlefield with Sliver Queen out, at least two mana can be made.
+With those two mana, you can use Sliver Queen to make a 1/1 sliver, and the process will repeat as many times as you want.
 This is important to note because according to rule 725.1b regarding taking shortcuts:

 “Occasionally the game gets into a state in which a set of actions could be repeated